marifrahmawan/learn-nextjs-dashboard/README.md

-## Next.js App Router Course - Starter
+## Next.js Crash Course

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+Learning nextjs from its official Docs.
+This is my baby step for learning nextjs.

 For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.